cncf/wg-serverless/workflow/spec/spec.md

 </details>

-As events are received the event state can use the "expression" parameter to match the event with one or more defined in the [events](#Event-Definition) section.
-If the expression evaluates to true, a set of defined actions is performed in sequence or in parallel.

-Once defined actions finished execution, a transition to the next state can occur.
+Event actions reference a single event in the workflow [events definitions](#Event-Definition).
+Both the source and type of incoming events must match the ones defined in the references event in order for the event to be considered.
+If the event state is not a starting state (is intermediate), the correlation token of the referenced event can be used to associate the event with a particular workflow instance.

+The actions array defined a list of actions to be performed.

 #### Action Definition